msyvr/my-website/content/posts/arena/index.md

 ---
 #### &#127793; draft &#127793;

-During my second batch at [RC](https://recurse.com), I joined a study group to cover the materials from [Callum McDougall's](https://www.perfectlynormal.co.uk/) Alignment Research Engineer Accelerator aka [ARENA](https://arena.education) program which is normally delivered by [LISI: the London Initiative for Safe AI](https://www.safeai.org.uk/).
+During my second batch at [RC](https://recurse.com), I joined a study group to cover the materials from [Callum McDougall's](https://www.perfectlynormal.co.uk/) Alignment Research Engineer Accelerator aka [ARENA](https://arena.education) program which is normally delivered by [LISA: the London Initiative for Safe AI](https://www.safeai.org.uk/).
 ARENA is based on the [MLAB AI alignment bootcamp by Redwood Research](https://www.redwoodresearch.org/mlab).
 MLAB is not actively running any longer, but access to the curriculum can be requested at the link.

 Notes in the works!